 But handling that money comes with its own set of challenges.
 And how you manage that transition can have a tremendous impact on how you’ll feel about the sale in the future.

-This is why before, during, and after receiving your well-earned windfall — you’ll want to be talking to a few different people.
+Before, during, and after receiving your well-earned windfall — you’ll want to be talking to a few different people.

 First and foremost, your spouse or significant other (if you’re in a relationship.)

-Given you’ve both likely got ideas and expectations on what to do with the money — you want to get on the same page, first.
+Given you’ve both likely got ideas and expectations on what to do with the money — you want to get on the same page first.

 Having a calm and healthy discussion about your expectations will help you identify any pain points and allow you to align your wants, needs, and vision for the future.